microsoft/reverse-proxy/docs/docfx/articles/rate-limiting.md

 ## Introduction
 The reverse proxy can be used to rate-limit requests before they are proxied to the destination servers.
 This can reduce load on the destination servers, add a layer of protection, and ensure consistent policies are implemented across your applications.

+> This feature is only available when using .NET 7.0 or later

 ## Defaults

 No rate limiting is performed on requests unless enabled in the route or application configuration.